AlgoMaster Logo

 Code

-This brute force rescans the entire string for every character, recounting frequencies we've already seen.
-What if we counted each character's frequency once upfront, so checking uniqueness becomes O(1)?
+The brute force rescans the entire string for every character, recomputing duplicate information it has already seen.
+Counting each character's frequency once upfront turns every uniqueness check into an O(1) lookup.

 Approach 2: Two-Pass Frequency Count